-GCSE Results – What Happens and What Next?
+What To Expect On GCSE Results Day and What Next?

-Your school will have probably already told you what time you can go in to pick up your results.
-This is usually after 10am.
+Your school will probably have already told you when you can pick up your results.

 Did you get what you needed?

-Perhaps things did not go as great as you thought.
-Even if you didn’t get the grades you needed you should still contact your chosen school or college to see if they will still take you, or if they can offer you a different option.
-If they won’t then contact other schools and colleges as they may have lower entry levels and will be happy to take you.
+Perhaps things didn’t go as great as you thought.
+Even if you didn’t get the grades you needed, you should still contact your chosen school or college to see if they will still take you or if they can offer you a different option.
+If they won’t, contact other schools and colleges as they may have lower entry levels and will be happy to take you.

-Maybe you did a lot better than you thought you would and have decided that you want to go on to sixth form after all.
-Talk to the school or college to see what your options are, it’s not too late.
+Maybe you did a lot better than you expected and have decided that you want to go on to sixth form after all.
+Talk to your school or college to see what your options are.
+It’s not too late.

 Appeals and resits